scando1993/thingsboard.github.io/docs/user-guide/reporting.md

 The Reports Server is a standalone service used to generate reports by rendering dashboards in a headless browser.

-On each generate report request, ThingsBoard node sends a request to the Reports Server using the configured endpoint URL.
+On each generate report request, Pacificsoft node sends a request to the Reports Server using the configured endpoint URL.

-The Reports Server opens a web page with the target dashboard URL in the headless browser and waits until the page renders, then it captures the dashboard web page into the specified format (*PDF \| PNG \| JPEG*) and sends the captured data as a response to ThingsBoard.
+The Reports Server opens a web page with the target dashboard URL in the headless browser and waits until the page renders, then it captures the dashboard web page into the specified format (*PDF \| PNG \| JPEG*) and sends the captured data as a response to Pacificsoft.

 The system administrator can configure the Reports Server endpoint URL using [thingsboard.yml](/docs/user-guide/install/config/).